antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/logging.rst

       scenario is to attach handlers only to the root logger, and to let propagation take care of the rest.

-.. method:: Logger.setLevel(level)
+.. method:: Logger.setLevel(lvl)

-   Sets the threshold for this logger to *level*.
-Logging messages which are less severe than *level* will be ignored.
+   Sets the threshold for this logger to *lvl*.
+Logging messages which are less severe than *lvl* will be ignored.
 When a logger is created, the level is set to :const:`NOTSET` (which causes all messages to be processed when the logger is the root logger, or delegation to the parent when the logger is a non-root logger).
 Note that the root logger is created with level :const:`WARNING`.